Even if you don’t need a building consent all works must be completed in accordance with the Building Code.

 If the work you are planning to carry out falls outside of the specified requirements of exempted work, you will need to get a building consent or apply for a Schedule 1 (2) exemption.
 A qualified professional can help you with this.

 The Ministry of Business, Innovation and Employment (MBIE) has outlined new building exemptions that will come in to effect in August 2020.
 These new exemptions will save building owners time and money by not having to go to their local council to get a consent for common, low-risk building work.

-These new exemptions add to the work that can already be done without a building consent, as outlined in Schedule 1 of the Building Code.
+These new exemptions add to the work that can already be done without a building consent, as outlined in Schedule 1 of the Building Act.
 Some of the new exempt building work can be done without the help of a professional, while others require the involvement of a Chartered Professional Engineer or Licensed Building Practitioner.